baronbird/club-fever/README.md

 # club-fever
-app that helps users get involved in clubs
+app that helps users get involved in clubs at Notre Dame